Tuition and Fee Appeal Process

 - The Office of the Registrar will prepare a packet of information that includes: the student’s current semester schedule, the tuition statement for the current and previous semesters, the list of courses and grades for the student, and the financial aid status for the student.

-- The Appeals Committee (comprised of the Registrar, Dean of Students, Director of Admissions and Director of Business Services) meets monthly to review each student request and packet of information to make a decision.
+- The Appeals Committee (comprised of representatives from various departments on campus) meets monthly to review each student request and packet of information to make a decision.
 The Committee may also contact the student’s instructor(s) to inquire about the student’s attendance record and current grade in the course.
 The Office of the Registrar then sends a letter to the student with the decision.

 Please note the following: